$35 Find Cheap Flights from Washington to British Columbia

 • How many cities have direct flights to British Columbia?

-From Washington, there are direct flights to British Columbia from 2 cities.
-The city with the most direct flights is Seattle, with 755 direct flights each week.
+From Washington, there are direct flights to British Columbia from 1 city.
+This city is Seattle and there are 906 direct flights each week.

 • How many direct flights to British Columbia are there each day?